September Tall Fescue Lawn Tips for 2025

 👍 Rule of Thumb #1: Don't apply pre-emergent if you plan on reseeding a Tall Fescue lawn.
 How come?
 The pre-emergent will also inhibit your Tall Fescue seeds from germinating.
 Skip fall pre-emergent and wait until the February application.

-• For weeds you see now, apply post-emergent liquid herbicides like Quincept and 3-Way Max.
+• For weeds you see now, apply post-emergent liquid herbicides.
 Read the label and follow instructions.

 👍 Rule of Thumb: It's ok to apply a post-emergent after you've mowed a new lawn 3 to 4 times.

 • Pulling by Hand: September offers lovely temperatures for being outside and pulling weeds.
-I like to listen to college football games on the radio and find pulling weeds while listening to my team a therapeutic counterbalance to the stress of the game.
+I enjoy listening to college football games, and I find that pulling weeds while listening to my team serves as a therapeutic counterbalance to the game's stress.

 • Mowing: Mow those weeds down before they go to seed.
 Mowing is an effective way to suppress weeds because it cuts off flower/seed heads and that stops weeds from making more weeds, thus breaking the life cycle.
 If you have bad weeds, mow on a weekly routine and don't let the weeds get ahead of you.